TB0x0/HCI_F2020/README.md

 Crowdsourced notes for for my Human Computer Interaction class Fall 2020

 ## Contributing
-*Before committing all identifiable information must ne scrubbed*
+*Before committing all identifiable information must be scrubbed*

 You can either submit a pull request or use the issues tab to point out discrepancies or ask to add information.